Security incidents involving Barack Obama: Plot by a South Korean man

+2016

+Joe Walsh

+On July 7, 2016, the night of the shooting deaths of five Dallas police officers, former U.S. Congressman Joe Walsh wrote a tweet stating "This is now war.
+Watch out Obama.
+Watch out Black Lives Matter punks.
+Real America is coming after you".
+These comments were interpreted as threats towards Obama.
+Walsh defended the tweet stating that he wasn't calling for violence, but also stated that Twitter suspended his account following the tweet.
+Then Rep. Keith Ellison called for an investigation into the tweet on whether it was a threat towards Obama.

 2017

 Syracuse "hang Obama" threats

-In 2017, Stephen Taubert, a 59-year-old Air Force veteran and resident of Syracuse, New York, called the office of Senator Al Franken and, in a rant full of racial slurs, said he was going to “hang” former President Barack Obama.
+In 2017, Stephen Taubert, a 59-year-old Air Force veteran and resident of Syracuse, New York, called the office of Senator Al Franken and, in a rant full of racial slurs, said he was going to "hang" former President Barack Obama.
 On April 29, 2019, United States District Court Judge Glenn T. Suddaby sentenced him to federal prison for 46 months for that crime and for making threats against the life of Congresswoman Maxine Waters and her staff.
 His sentence came six weeks after a jury found him guilty of threatening to kill a former United States president, transmitting a threat in interstate commerce and making a threat to influence, impede or retaliate against a federal official.
-At his sentencing, Taubert said “I’m sorry for the offensive language.
-That’s all it was.
+At his sentencing, Taubert said "I'm sorry for the offensive language.
+That's all it was.
 It does get me upset when I listen to the news and they attack President Donald Trump.
-He’s a good person and he’s done a lot for this country and the veterans.”
-After his sentencing, Grant C. Jaquith, the United States attorney for the Northern District of New York, said in a statement, “Racist threats to kill present and former public officials are not protected free speech, but serious crimes."
+He's a good person and he's done a lot for this country and the veterans."
+After his sentencing, Grant C. Jaquith, the United States attorney for the Northern District of New York, said in a statement, "Racist threats to kill present and former public officials are not protected free speech, but serious crimes."

 2018

 Mail bombing attempt

 In late October 2018, officials intercepted a series of pipe bombs that had been mailed to multiple Democratic Party leaders, including Obama and Hillary Clinton, and several other high-profile individuals, such as Robert De Niro.
 No one was injured, and the FBI launched an investigation.
 A single individual, Cesar Sayoc, was subsequently charged with several felony charges related to the incident.
+Sayoc subsequently pled guilty to 65 felony counts related to the mailing of the 16 devices.
+In August 2019, Sayoc was sentenced to 20 years in prison, rather than life in prison as requested by the prosecution; the judge noted that many of the bombs were in fact hoax devices incapable of being detonated, and that Sayoc had a long history of untreated mental illness.